How-to-be-a-Hero-e-V/HowToBeAHero-WikiToPdf/README.md

 ## Running the project

-1. Open a command line inside your local copy of this repository
+1. Start a command line inside your cloned repository
-2. Run `npm install`
+2. `npm install`
-4. Run `npm run service`
+3. `npm run service`
 4. You're now able to make web-requests to generate PDFs.

-## Example
+### Example
 To generate a PDF containing "Begabungen", "Fähigkeiten", "Geistesblitzpunkte" and "Kategorie:Charaktererstellung" visit `http://localhost:3000/?title=Begabungen|F%C3%A4higkeiten|Geistesblitzpunkte|Kategorie:Charaktererstellung`.

+## Ports

+Two ports are required to run this project.
+`publicPort` (default 3000), is used to receive HTTP requests and return the generated PDFs.
+`parsoidPort` (default 8000), is exclusively used internally to communicate between parsoid and the HTTP server handling user requests.
+If you need to change the ports, change them inside `package.json` and run `npm install` again.